mikevitelli/MOV_2_MP3/README.md

 **MOV_2_MP3** is a simple, fast, and offline desktop application that converts `.MOV` video files into `.MP3` audio files with one click.

+~98% reduction in file size when converting .mov → .mp3 🎯

 It’s designed for:

 - **Transcription workflows**